 What kinds of Special Educational Needs (SEN) does the school provide for?

-At the Firs Primary School, we provide for children of varying needs.
-This is done through a number of methods depending on the children’s needs.
+At The Firs Primary School, we provide support for children with a variety of different needs.
+We achieve this through a number of methods depending on the child's needs.
 A child is classed as having special educational needs if he or she has learning difficulties that call for special educational provision to be made.
 We have experience of supporting children with a wide range of SEND needs including;

 The Firs Primary School has a Small Specialist Class, which specialises in meeting the needs of pupils with Social Communication, Complex Learning Difficulties and Autism.
 The SSC is for pupils aged 7 to 11 (Juniors).
-There are 10 pupils with one teacher and two teaching assistants.
-All pupils have a Statement/EHC plan for Special Educational Needs.
+There are 10 pupils with one teacher and one teaching assistant.
+All pupils have an EHC plan for Special Educational Needs.
 Currently our pupils’ needs include:

 Pupils are well supported and integrate with other classes in the school in certain areas of the curriculum, as well as during playtime and dinnertime.
 The pupils are taught in multi-sensory lessons and have access to a sensory room, soft play area, cooking/life skills area and an individual playground.